dataprotectionscholarsnetwork/dataprotectionscholarsnetwork.github.io/content/en/contact.md

 ---

-Sign-up to our newsletter by sending us [a subscription email](mailto:data-protection-scholars-join@lists.uvt.nl?subject=subscribe&body=subscribe).
-If you do not receive back an email with instructions for the confirmation of your subscription within few minutes, please check your spam folder.
-For information, contact us at [dpscholars@protonmail.com](mailto:dpscholars@protonmail.com).
+Sign-up to our newsletter [here](https://dpsn-newsletter.beehiiv.com/subscribe).
-If you wish to unsubscribe from our mailing list, simply send [an unsubscritption email](mailto:data-protection-scholars-unsubscribe@lists.uvt.nl?subject=unsubscribe&body=unsubscribe).
+For more information or if you wish to unsubscribe from our mailing list, contact us at [dpscholars@protonmail.com](mailto:dpscholars@protonmail.com).